Huangdi Sijing: Dating theory

-Though Randall Peerenboom (1993) was open to a variety of dating ideas, Yates and (at least one of Pereenboom's surveyed theories) both disagreed with the late datings (early Han dynasty) of earlier scholarship inasmuch as the work does not reference the Qin dynasty, making A.C.
+Though Randall Peerenboom (1993) was open to a variety of dating theories, Yates and (at least one of Pereenboom's surveyed theories) both disagreed with the late (early Han dynasty) datings of earlier scholarship inasmuch as the work does not reference the Qin dynasty, making A.C.
 Graham's (1989) suggestion of placing the work during the Qin's fall unlikely.

-The second text of the work moreover admits an allowance of uniting the world by force, which would seem a less likely commentary if it had already been united.
-Its Yin-Yang theories also appear to predate the Qin dynasty.
+The texts do not display the outlook of the Heguanzi, some of which has been suggested to have been compiled during Qin's fall.
+The second text of the work admits an allowance of uniting the world by force, which would seem a less likely commentary if it had already been united.
+The Sijing's Yin-Yang theories appear to predate the Qin dynasty.

 While not a direct statement about the Sijing's political content, Mark Edward Lewis (2024) believes that texts on self cultivation from the Mawangdui silk texts likely only went into broad circulation among the elites a couple generations after the late Warring States Han Feizi.
 While a comparatively quick circulation, such content may earlier have belonged only to a small elite.
 But this chronology does still range elite content back to an earlier period.

-Some dating before Loewe include Tang Lan, (1974), Cheng Chung-ying (1983), and A.C.
-Graham (1989).
+Some earlier datings besides Graham include Cheng Chung-ying (1983) and Tang.
 Cheng merely suggested they were written in the early Han dynasty 179-169 BCE, shortly before they were entombed.
 Despite his support for a Warring States Huang-Lao current, Tang also suggested they were written in the early Han, supposing the work to reflect a conflict between Legalism and Confucianism.
-Placing it after the Heguanzi, Graham dates the work farther back, between the fall of the Qin and Han, which the Heguanzi was supposed to have been written in.
+Placing it after the Heguanzi, Graham actually dated the work farther back when he placed it between the fall of the Qin and Han, which the Heguanzi was supposed to have been written in.